IAIIAI/Fractal/README.md

 # CGSG Summer practice 2020
-Tasks for web-development summer practice sources
+Sources of tasks for web-development summer practice